Hugh the Great: Biography

-In 937 Hugh married Hedwige of Saxony, a daughter of King Henry the Fowler of Germany and Matilda, and soon quarrelled with Louis.

-In 938 King Louis IV began attacking fortresses and lands formerly held by members of his family, some held by Herbert II of Vermandois.
-In 939 king Louis attacked Hugh the Great and Duke William Longsword of Normandy, after which a truce was concluded, lasting until June.
-That same year Hugh, along with Count Herbert II of Vermandois, Count Arnulf I of Flanders and Duke William Longsword paid homage to the Emperor Otto the Great, and supported him in his struggle against Louis.
+In 937, Hugh's second wife, Eadhild, died.
+Later that year, he married Hedwige of Saxony, a daughter of King Henry the Fowler of Germany and Matilda.
+Soon after this, his third marriage, he was drawn into a prolonged quarrel with Louis IV.
+In 938, King Louis IV began attacking fortresses and lands formerly held by members of his family, some held by Herbert II of Vermandois.
+In 939, King Louis attacked Hugh the Great and Duke William Longsword of Normandy, after which a truce was concluded, lasting until June.
+That same year, Hugh, along with Count Herbert II of Vermandois, Count Arnulf I of Flanders and Duke William Longsword paid homage to the Emperor Otto the Great, and supported him in his struggle against Louis.

 When Louis fell into the hands of the Normans in 945, he was handed over to Hugh in exchange for their young duke Richard.
 Hugh released Louis IV in 946 on condition that he should surrender the fortress of Laon.
 In 948 at a church council at Ingelheim the bishops, all but two being from Germany, condemned and excommunicated Hugh in absentia, and returned Archbishop Artauld to his See at Reims.
 Hugh's response was to attack Soissons and Reims while the excommunication was repeated by a council at Trier.
 In 953 Hugh finally relented and made peace with Louis IV, the church and his brother-in-law Otto the Great.

 On the death of Louis IV, Hugh was one of the first to recognize Lothair as his successor, and, at the intervention of Lothair's mother, Gerberga of Saxony, was instrumental in having him crowned.
 In recognition of this service Hugh was invested by the new king with the duchies of Burgundy and Aquitaine.
 In the same year, however, Duke Gilbert of Burgundy acknowledged himself his vassal and betrothed his daughter to Hugh's son Otto-Henry.
-At Giselbert's death (8 April 956) Hugh became effective master of the duchy, but on 16 June Hugh died in Dourdan.
+At Giselbert's death on 8 April 956, Hugh became effective master of the duchy; Hugh died in Dourdan on 16 June.

 Family

 Hugh married first, in 922, Judith, daughter of Roger, Count of Maine, and his wife Rothilde, a daughter of Emperor Charles the Bald.
 She died childless in 925.
 Hugh's second wife was Eadhild, daughter of Edward the Elder, king of the Anglo-Saxons, and half-sister of King Æthelstan.
-They married in 926 and she died in 938, childless.

-Hugh's third wife was Hedwig of Saxony, daughter of Henry the Fowler and Matilda.
+They married in 926 and she died in 937, childless.
+Hugh's married his third wife, Hedwig of Saxony, daughter of Henry the Fowler and Matilda, in 937.
 She and Hugh had: